Indoor Air Quality (IAQ)

 IAQ is about what we breathe.
-IEQ, more comprehensively, is about what we breathe, see, hear, and feel inside a building.
-IEQ includes IAQ as well as other physical and psychological aspects of life indoors.
-IEQ is a measure of multiple aspects of an indoor environment on human health and performance, including indoor air quality, lighting, visual quality, acoustics, and thermal comfort.
+IEQ, or Indoor Environmental Quality, is more comprehensive—it’s about what we breathe, see, hear and feel inside a building.
+IEQ includes IAQ, as well as other physical and psychological aspects of life indoors.
+IEQ is a measure of multiple aspects of an indoor environment on human health and performance, including indoor air quality, lighting, visual quality, acoustics and thermal comfort.

 IEQ is a critically important credit category in the LEED™ (Leadership in Energy and Environmental Design) rating system.
 The largest components of IEQ (IAQ, thermal comfort and lighting) are greatly enhanced by a BAS (Building Automation System), which nearly every green building has.